sh123/esp32_loraprs/README.md

 # Experimental LoRA APRS ESP32 APRSDroid bluetooth modem and iGate
-Tiny experimental amateur radio esp32 based LoRA (RA-01) APRSDroid bluetooth modem and iGate.
+Tiny experimental amateur radio esp32 based LoRA (RA-01) APRSDroid bluetooth modem and iGate server.

 Can be used in two modes:
 - as a client, where you need to use APRSDroid application, connect to the modem using bluetooth, data will be re-transmitted through the LoRA radio, this is similar to APRSDroid micromodem, received data will be sent back to the APRSDroid using bluetooth